top of page

 - Treat disorders and conditions of the nervous, muscular and skeletal systems; and,

-- Provide advice and counselling on matters related to the condition of the spine or other joints of the body, muscles and the nervous system."
+- Provide advice and counselling on matters related to the condition of the spine or other joints of the body, muscles and the nervous system.

 Counsellors and Psychotherapists:

-Counsellors and psychotherapists are not currently regulated in BC by the Health Professions Act.
 The Federation of Associations for Counselling Therapists in BC (FACTBC) is a society of associations that, in addition to member services, also provide voluntary self-regulation to protect the public.
 FACTBC says it "is a society of professional associations that represent counsellors and therapists practicing throughout British Columbia.
 Originally organized informally in 1997 as the Task Group for Counsellor Regulation (Task Group), the Federation was registered under BC’s Society Act in March 2014."

 https://factbc.org/about/